"babel" vs. "obabel" Commands

 What is SDF generator service provided by cactus.nci.nih.gov?
 The SDF generator service provided by ...

-What are examples of Constitutional Isomers?
-The picture below gives an example of Constitutional Is...
+What are examples of Enantiomers Isomers?
+The picture below gives an example of Enantiomers Isomers:...

-Where to find FAQ (Frequently Asked Questions) on online tools for SDF/Mol files?
-I want to use them...
+Where to find FAQ (Frequently Asked Questions) on Open Babel, Chemistry Toolbox?
+I want to learn mor...